 Oracle Virtual Directory is Oracle's answer to this challenge.

-The following sections describe in detail common obstacles traditional directory servers face and how Oracle Virtual Directory can be used to resolve them.
+The following sections describe in detail common obstacles traditional directory servers face and how you can use Oracle Virtual Directory to resolve them.

-In many cases, directory services are deployed over time with a single primary or "master" node and multiple replication nodes.
+Directory services are frequently deployed over time with a single primary or "master" node and multiple replication nodes.
 Over time, you may developed multiple hierarchies of directories to facilitate regionalized replication, which in turn support regional directory farms.

 As time passed though, replication may slow down to the point where the directory replica servers are outdated.
 The main cause for slow replication is the maintenance of searching indexes.
 Often, reviewing the indexes and minimizing indexes can extend the life of an existing infrastructure.